CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

 - Task 1: Create Azure Database for PostgreSQL instance
 - Task 2: Build and deploy the Microsweeper app
 - Task 3: Test the Application
-- Task 4: Review the runs in console
+- Task 4: Review the runs in console (READ-ONLY)
 - Troubleshooting Steps (included for MacOS as well)

 ## Task 1: Create Azure Database for PostgreSQL instance

+In this task, you will create a managed PostgreSQL database instance in Azure to support the Microsweeper app.

 1. If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.